Address and website

 The Canadian embassy has some rather exemplary pieces of turn-of-the-century architecture as near neighbours.

-Turn left out of the building to reach Fleischmarkt, home to some remarkable Jugendstil buildings (look, particularly, for number 1, 3, 7, and 14).
-Then head east for the Postsparkasse building by Otto Wagner, widely considered a milestone in the evolution of modern architecture.
+Turn left out of the building to reach Fleischmarkt, home to some remarkable Jugendstil buildings (look, particularly, for numbers 1, 3, 7, and 14).

 Head west and south to reach the great cathedral Stephansdom and the main pedestrianised shopping streets of Graben and Kärntnerstraße.
-Go up the Graben, past the plague column, to reach Kohlmarkt, which takes you on down to the Hofburg complex with its museums, imperial tours and more.
+Go up the Graben, past the plague column, to reach Kohlmarkt, which takes you on down to the Hofburg complex with its museums, Imperial tours and more.

 Or go to Schwedenplatz and walk west to reach the “Bermuda Triangle” area with its many bars and restaurants, but also the medieval Ruprechtskirche church (one-time star of The Third Man).